-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: Induce substantial unplanned population growth in an area, either directly (e.g., proposing new homes and businesses) indirectly (e.g., through extension of roads or other infrastructure)? on by or b.
-Displace substantial numbers of existin people or housing, necessitating the construction of replacement housing elsewhere? g□ a.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
+Induce substantial unplanned population growth in an area, either directly (e.g., by proposing new homes and businesses) or indirectly (e.g., through extension of roads or other infrastructure)? • b.
+Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? • a.
 Would the project induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?